citp/privacy-policy-historical/m/mi/min/mint.com.md

-> *The following text is extracted and transformed from the mint.com privacy policy that was archived on 2007-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071230151502id_/http%3A//www.mint.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mint.com privacy policy that was archived on 2008-06-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080620234125id_/http%3A//www.mint.com/privacy.html) for the most accurate reproduction.*

-# Mint | Refreshing Money Management
+# How Mint Finance Management Software Protects Your Financial Privacy - Financial Calculator - Mint.com

-Date Last Revised: **November 12, 2007**
+Date Last Revised: **April 3, 2008**

 At Mint, our most important asset is our relationship with you.